 Will the COVID-19 pandemic and measures taken as a result cause children to get OCD?

 There is strong research support for a neuro-biological and genetic basis of OCD.
-(Click here for a good article on this topic.)
 This means that parents and life situations don’t cause OCD.
 However, in people who biologically and genetically are more likely to have OCD, the symptoms can be heightened or triggered by life events, particularly stressful ones.

 What about kids whose obsessions and/or compulsions aren’t focused on contamination and compulsive washing?